cy5266/cognition-task/README.md

-Cognition Task — GitHub Issues + Devin Integration
+GitHub Issues + Devin Integration

 This project provides a Streamlit dashboard that connects your GitHub repository issues with Devin AI sessions.